dodecaphonic/dodecaphonic.github.io/_posts/2022-02-08-concurrent-io-using-dry-monads-tasks.markdown

 => 0.300010159
 ```

-One order of magnitude faster while keeping every guarantee and technique `dry-monads` allows in your toolbelt.
+One order of magnitude faster while keeping every guarantee `dry-monads` provides in your toolbelt.
 That's pretty great!

 ## Wrapping up